-Deputy national security advisor Rick Waddell plans to step down from his position in the White House.
+Deputy National Security Adviser Rick Waddell plans to step down from his position in the White House.

 "He will stay on board for the immediate future to help ensure a smooth and orderly transition," White House spokesperson Lindsay Walters said in a statement.
 "Dr. Waddell is highly respected and very well liked within the White House and the United States Army.
 We thank him for his continued service."

-Waddell, the fourth national security official to leave since Bolton became national security advisor earlier this week.
+Waddell is the fourth national security official to leave since John Bolton became national security adviser earlier this week.

-Nadia Schadlow the US deputy national security adviser for strategy resigned her post April 11 and will leave the White House at the end of the month, CNN reported.
+Nadia Schadlow, the US deputy national security adviser for strategy, resigned April 11 and will leave the White House at the end of the month, CNN reported.

-Schadlow is the third national security official to exit the White House after John Bolton was named national security advisor.
+Schadlow is the third national security official to exit the White House after John Bolton was named national security adviser.

-The White House announced on April 10 that Tom Bossert is leaving his post as homeland security adviser for the president.
+The White House announced on April 10 that Tom Bossert is leaving his post as homeland security adviser to the president.

 Sarah Huckabee Sanders, the White House press secretary, confirmed Bossert's departure.

-President Trump's Veterans Affairs secretary, David Shulkin, was pushed out of his position on March 28.
+President Trump's secretary of Veterans Affairs, David Shulkin, was pushed out of his position on March 28.